JonathanArrance/zs-iot-demo/README.md

-# Devops environment buildout
+# General IoT environment buildout

 ## Components
-This project will be used to build out a fully funcitoning devops environmen on top of Zerostack.
-The environemnt will consist of the following.

-1. Cloudforms/ManageIQ
-2. OpenShift Origin / RedHat OpenShift Enterprise
+This script will set up an environment with all of the components needed to build a general purpose IoT backend that can be used to gather sensor data from a network.
+The virtual infrastructure set up can be used for general purpose IoT applications.

+1. MEAN Stack IoT application and API gateway
+2. ELK Stack actionable insights
-3. Gitlab
+3. Hadoop data warehouse
-4. Jenkins
+4. NGINX - host SaaS app for visualization

 ## Architecture
 ### Overall Architecture
 ![alt text](https://github.com/Zerostack-open/zs-iot-demo/blob/master/IOT%20Demo.png "Overall")

-### Pipeline Architecture

-### Control Architecture

-### OpenShift Architecture

-## Buildout Componets
-1. Zerostack cloud platform
-2. Ansible
-3. Python 2.7
-4. Zerostack python library
-5. CentOS 7 / RHEL 7

-NOTE: This should work with python3 however it is untested.

-## Deployment

-## Workflows
+### MEAN Stack and API Gateway

+### How does ELK pull data from Hadoop warehouse